Cloud-SPAN/01genomics/_episodes/02-project-planning.md

 the sequence files themselves.
 Take a look at this [example](https://docs.google.com/spreadsheets/d/1IyNShMHu0IDbwij4ZdcXtOh5_V53KBcwu1i70Dfaa3g/edit?usp=sharing), another Google Sheets document:

 > ## Exercise
-> Think about the following and add your ideas to the Padlet:
+> Think about the following and add your ideas to the [Forum](https://cloudspan.peerboard.com/space/1783234884):
 > 1. How are the samples organised?
 > 2. Are you able to relate file names to the sample names you submitted?
 > 3. What do the \_R1/\_R2 extensions mean in the 'filename' column?